colinmcardell/SwiftMonome/README.md

 }
 ```

-Events that have been triggered need to be driven by a timer, periodically calling `eventHandleNext()`.
+Events that have been triggered need to be driven by a periodic call to `eventHandleNext()`.

 ```swift
 // Driving the events of the connected Monome device